23 Cloud microphysics

 Since this process involves a phase transition from liquid to solid, a phase transition heat flux density is associated with this.

-23.4.2 Melting of solid precipitate
+23.4.2 Melting of solid precipitation

 \[ \begin{align} L_sQ_{s,r,p} &= c_l^{(p)}\left(T - T_0\right)\left(Q_{a,g,l} + Q_{a,g,r}\right) + c_v^{(p)}\left(T - T_0\right)Q_\text{conduction} - L_vQ_\text{sublimation}\nonumber\\ \Leftrightarrow Q_{s,r,p} &= \frac{c_l^{(p)}}{L_s}\left(T - T_0\right)\left(Q_{a,g,l} + Q_{a,g,r}\right) + \frac{1}{L_s}\left[c_v^{(p)}\left(T - T_0\right)Q_\text{conduction} - L_vQ_\text{sublimation}\right]. \end{align} \]

-$Q_{a,g,l}$ and $Q_{a,g,r}$ are from Eq.
-(23.153) or Eq.
-(23.152) is known. $Q_\text{sublimation}$ arises from sublimation on the surface of the precipitation particle, this term can be found from Eq.
-(23.130), whereby the second term in the denominator is omitted, since the heat flux density here is not compensated by the phase transition of sublimation, but by that of melting:
+$Q_{a,g,l}$ and $Q_{a,g,r}$ are known from Eq.
+(23.153) and Eq.
+(23.152), respectively. $Q_\text{sublimation}$ arises from the sublimation at the surface of the precipitation particle; this term can be taken from Eq.
+(23.130), where the second term in the denominator drops out, since here the heat flux density is not compensated by the phase transition of sublimation but by that of melting:

 \[ \begin{align} Q_{s,r,p} &= \frac{c_l^{(p)}}{L_s}\left(T - T_0\right)\left(Q_{a,g,l} + Q_{a,g,r}\right)\nonumber\\ &+ \frac{1}{L_s}\Big[L_v\frac{2\pi}{\frac{1}{\psi\rho_{S}\left(T\right)}}\left(\frac{\rho_v}{\rho_{S}\left(T\right)} - 1\right)n_{0,p}\left(0,78\lambda_p^{-2} + 0,308S_c^{1/3}\nu^{-1/2}\int_0^\infty D^{3/2}v_F^{1/2}\exp\left(-\lambda_pD\right)dD\right)\nonumber\\ &+ c_v^{(p)}\left(T - T_0\right)Q_\text{conduction}\Big]\nonumber \end{align} \] \[ \begin{align} &= \frac{c_l^{(p)}}{L_s}\left(T - T_0\right)\left(Q_{a,g,l} + Q_{a,g,r}\right)\nonumber\\ &+ \frac{1}{L_s}\Big[L_v2\pi\psi\left(\rho_v - \rho_{S}\left(T\right)\right)n_{0,p}\left(0,78\lambda_p^{-2} + 0,308S_c^{1/3}\nu^{-1/2}\int_0^\infty D^{3/2}v_F^{1/2}\exp\left(-\lambda_pD\right)dD\right)\nonumber\\ &+ c_v^{(p)}\left(T - T_0\right)Q_\text{conduction}\Big]. \end{align} \]

-To determine $c_v^{(p)}\left(T - T_0\right)Q_\text{conduction}$, use Eq.
+To determine $c_v^{(p)}\left(T - T_0\right)Q_\text{conduction}$, one uses Eq.
 (23.121):

 \[ \begin{align} mc_l^{(p)}\frac{dT_s}{dt} = 2\pi Dk_h\left(T - T_0\right). \end{align} \]